Great Lent 2026

 But this I say, brethren, the time is short, so that from now on even those who have wives should be as though they had none, those who weep as though they did not weep, those who rejoice as though they did not rejoice, those who buy as though they did not possess, and those who use this world as not misusing it.
 For the form of this world is passing away.

-St. Mark 5:21–42
+St. Mark 5:21–43

 A Girl Restored to Life and a Woman Healed

-When Jesus had crossed again in the boat to the other side, a great crowd gathered round him; and he was by the lake.
-Then one of the leaders of the synagogue named Jairus came and, when he saw him, fell at his feet and begged him repeatedly, ‘My little daughter is at the point of death.
-Come and lay your hands on her, so that she may be made well, and live.’
-So he went with him.
+Now when Jesus had crossed over again by boat to the other side, a great multitude gathered to Him; and He was by the sea.
+And behold, one of the rulers of the synagogue came, Jairus by name.
+And when he saw Him, he fell at His feet and begged Him earnestly, saying, “My little daughter lies at the point of death.
+Come and lay Your hands on her, that she may be healed, and she will live.”
+So Jesus went with him, and a great multitude followed Him and thronged Him.

 The world is looking for beautiful, self-confident people to lead and entertain it.
 But God is looking for humble, Christ-dependent people who will love the world as He does.